A Strong Law of Large Numbers for Random Monotone Operators: Proof of the main result

-\end{lemma} \begin{proof} Equation~\eqref{eq:A-z} is classical and can be found for example in~\cite{bau-com-livre11}, but we provide a full proof here for the sake of completeness.
-For any $y \in H$, the inclusion $y \in x + (A-z)(x)$ (where $x$ is the unknown) is equivalent to $y + z \in x + A(x)$ and hence admits an unique solution $x = J_{A}(y+z)$.
+\end{lemma} \begin{proof} Equation~\eqref{eq:A-z} is well known and can be found for example in~\cite{bau-com-livre11}.
+We provide a full proof for the sake of completeness.
+For any $y \in H$, the inclusion $y \in x + (A-z)(x)$ (where $x$ is the unknown) is equivalent to $y + z \in x + A(x)$ and hence admits a unique solution $x = J_{A}(y+z)$.
 This implies that $A-z$ is $\mu$-a.s a maximal monotone operator, and $J_{A-z}(y) = J_{A}(y+z)$.
-It is also seen that $s \mapsto J_{A(s)-z}(y)$ is measurable for every $y \in H$ and hence, $A-z$ is a random monotone operator (see \cite[Lemme 2.1]{att-79}). \end{proof}